joyboseroy/darshana-graph/README.md

 accounting.
-In short: no human expert review, single-pass LLM tagging with an estimated 70-85% precision, a tendency for the tagging model to over-use the `IS_QUALIFIED_ASPECT_OF` relation and the `general` school tag rather than committing to a more specific label, and partial coverage for Nimbarka/Srinivasa due to source-site reliability during scraping.
+In short: no human expert review, single-pass LLM tagging with an estimated 70-85% precision, a tendency for the tagging model to over-use the `IS_QUALIFIED_ASPECT_OF` relation and the `general` school tag rather than committing to a more specific label, partial coverage for Nimbarka/Srinivasa due to source-site reliability during scraping, and a complete absence of specific school attribution for Buddhist material (see "Why Pali Canon material shows a 0.0% refutation rate" above for the related stylometric gap, and the limitations note further up this page for the graph-attribution gap specifically).

 - Buddhist material has no specific school attribution at all in the extracted graph: all 2,306 edges sourced from Buddhist passages carry a general school label, with zero edges anywhere attributed specifically to theravada, despite theravada being a valid label in the predefined vocabulary.
 This is more severe than the roughly 70% general-attribution rate documented elsewhere in the graph, and we suspect it relates to Buddhist passages standing alone as root text rather than being paired with a named, school-attributed commentary the way Vedanta passages are, though we have not confirmed this explanation.
 Until addressed, any Buddhist-focused use of this corpus should rely on text-level search (as in our stylometric analysis) rather than the extracted graph.